robpomeroy/BrightOS/README.md

 with a good track record and long-term prospects.
 At the same time, to give end users a degree of choice, it is helpful to select operating systems from more than one family of Linux.
 This playbook therefore targets Ubuntu, based on Debian, and Oracle Linux, based on Red Hat.
+It may run on other related distros, but I have not tested that.

 ## Accessibility guidelines